AnharHussainMiah/grind/README.md

 ### 7. Optional run custom tasks

-Much like the tasks that can be set in the `package.json` grind also has a similar feature, you can list the current available task as follows:
+Much like the tasks that can be set in the `package.json` in `npm`, grind also has a similar feature, you can list the current available tasks as follows:

 ```shell
 grind task list